watarrow/sae-aero-design-2024/README.md

 This is a repository meant for WatArrow to share competition materials regarding the SAE Aero Design 2024 Competition.
 All contents of this repository are private until open sourced in the future.

+**If you run into any problems or have any questions, please message the #github channel on the WatArrow Discord.**

 ---

 ## CAD Usage